Arsenal vs Liverpool prediction: Carabao Cup betting tips

 This game has all the hallmarks of a tight encounter, as both teams look to balance attack with defence.
 We can see both sides grabbing a goal, so a bet on 1-1 after 90 minutes seems sensible.
 A penalty shootout could well be required, but we’ll leave you to predict the winner of that.

-Arsenal vs Liverpool prediction: Arsenal 1 Liverpool 1 @ 11/2 with Betfred
+Arsenal vs Liverpool prediction: Arsenal 1 Liverpool 1 @ 6/1 with bet365

 Odds are correct at the time of publication and are subject to change.